digital-work-lab/handbook/_courses/2025-SoSe-OSP.md

 Start: March (summer term), September (winter term)

-- [ ] Secretary and Professor: Set dates and request lecture rooms.
+- [ ] Secretary and Professor: Announce dates/rooms on the websites, add to calendar.
 - [ ] IT department: Create the VC course, two weeks before the semester starts (automatically based on UnivIS).
 - [ ] Professor: Create a reminder for the evaluations.
 - [ ] Secretary: Add moderator and session dates in VC.